KodyMike/cybersecurity-news-summarizer/README.md

 # Cybersecurity News Summarizer

-An advanced, modular Python system that collects cybersecurity intelligence from the past two weeks, performs intelligent content analysis with AI (Google Gemini or Anthropic Claude), and generates professional briefings for LinkedIn and Yammer.
+An advanced, modular Python system that collects cybersecurity intelligence from the past two weeks, performs intelligent content analysis with AI (Google Gemini or Anthropic Claude), and generates professional briefings for LinkedIn and Viva Engage.

 ## Features